Cloud-CV/EvalAI/docs/source/challenge_creation.md

 * **end_date**: End DateTime of the challenge (Format: YYYY-MM-DD HH:MM:SS, e.g. 2017-07-07 10:10:10) in `UTC` timezone

-* **published**: True/False (Boolean field that gives the flexibility to publish the challenge once approved by EvalAI Admin.
+* **published**: True/False (a Boolean field that gives the flexibility to publish the challenge once approved by EvalAI Admin.
 Default is `False`)

 * **allowed_email_domains**: A list of domains allowed to participate in the challenge.
-Leave blank if everyone is allowed to participate. (e.g. `["domain1.com", "domain2.org", "domain3.in"]` Participants with these email domains will only be allowed to participate.)
+Leave blank if everyone is allowed to participate. (e.g. `["domain1.com", "domain2.org", "domain3.in"]` Participants in these email domains will only be allowed to participate.)

 * **blocked_emails_domains**: A list of domains not allowed to participate in the challenge.
 Leave blank if everyone is allowed to participate. (e.g. `["domain1.com", "domain2.org", "domain3.in"]` The participants with these email domains will not be allowed to participate.)